-LOKI FILMS is a non-fiction film production company founded in 2001 by Heidi Ewing and Rachel Grady.
-The directing team has been lauded for shining a light on unknown worlds and taking an honest approach to delicate subject matter.
+Owned and operated by Academy Award nominated filmmakers ("Jesus Camp") Heidi Ewing and Rachel Grady, Loki Films is a New York production company that has been lauded for shining a light on unknown worlds and taking an honest approach to delicate subject matter.

-Heidi and Rachel recently completed "DETROPIA," an arresting exploration of Detroit City and its struggle to transform itself into a new and innovative place.
-The film premiered at the Sundance Film Festival in January of 2012, and won the Editing Award for Documentary, enjoyed a successful theatrical release and will broadcast on the Independent Lens series on PBS on May 27, 2013.
+"DETROPIA:" An arresting exploration of Detroit City and its struggle to transform itself into a new and innovative place.
+The film premiered at the 2012 Sundance Film Festival, winning the Editing Award.
+It enjoyed a successful theatrical run, won an Emmy and was broadcast on the Independent Lens series on PBS.

 "Jesus Camp:" An intimate look into an intense training ground that recruits Evangelical children to become political "soldiers in the army of God."
 Nominated for the 2007 Academy Award.

 "12th & Delaware:" A collaboration with HBO, the film premiered in competition at the Sundance Film Festival and was called "the best film ever made about the abortion issue" by the LA Times.
 The film was nominated for a Gotham and won the prestigious Peabody Award.

 "Freakonomics:" An all-star team of filmmakers adapt the bestselling book into a feature-length documentary.

 "The Boys of Baraka:" The Emmy-nominated film follows young black teens in Baltimore who attend an experimental boarding school in Kenya.
 The film won the NAACP Image Award, was released theatrically and was broadcast on the prestigious POV series on PBS.

 "The Education of Mohammad Hussein:" Made with HBO, the film is a rare look at life as a Muslim child in post 9/11 America.
 The film was nominated for an IDA award and shortlisted for the 2013 Academy Awards.